zigma360dev/techdoc/docs/how-to/cloud-wildcard-certificate.md

 !!! note
     `LE_PROD` is a shortcut for the Let's Encrypt Production server's directory URL.
      Other currently supported shortcuts include `LE_STAGE`, `BUYPASS_PROD`, `BUYPASS_TEST`, and `ZEROSSL_PROD`.

+!!! warning
+    If the Set-PAServer command executes with an error `Set-PAServer : Errors occurred wile loading the format data file...xml is not digitally signed..` you will probably need to run this command as administrator `Set-ExecutionPolicy RemoteSigned -Force` and try to execute the previous command again.

 ## Your First Certificate